The Art Of The Affair

-A six page feature by Donald Wiedenman, originally published in Queen, reminiscing about the lost art of the so called 'Proper Affaire' which had become almost obsolete in the new permissive 1960s society.
-However, in its heyday, the customary etiquette appears to have included a weekend stay at the Ritz (booked in advance using a fictitious name) followed by the consumption of copious amounts of Champagne, Tia Maria and vodka Martinis, whilst luxuriating in Badedas bubble-baths.
-The daytime hours were spent shopping for trinkets and clothes in Bond Street (a Hermès scarf and Gucci bag for the lady, a heavily-beaded patchwork waistcoat from Mr Fish for the Gentleman) and a quick trip to the Kensington Antique market, resulting in the purchase of matching pink crushed velvet trouser suits which they apparently would never wear, but couldn't resist nonetheless.
-Over the weekend, other pursuits involved browsing in the Gentleman's favourite salacious bookshop in Soho, tickets to see the musical Hair, followed by some light gambling and later, fine dining and dancing at Annabel's in Berkeley Square.
-Of course, all of this activity is punctuated with the obligatory phone calls to their 'nearest and dearest' before the return back home on Monday, but in spite of these necessary interruptions, they do however manage to fit in a last minute shopping spree to pick up some 'tokens of affection' for each other as a memento of the weekend before they go their separate way.
-It's quite an intimately detailed article, obviously based on the experiences of someone that the author knew 'well'...and an interesting lament for times past, but personally speaking, apart from the account of the visit to Mr Fish and the Kensington Antique Market, I was far more taken with the fantastic accompanying illustrations by Graham Percy.
+A six page feature by Donald Wiedenman, originally published in Queen―reminiscing about the lost art of the so called 'Proper Affaire' which had become almost obsolete in the new permissive 1960s society.
+However, in its heyday, the customary etiquette appears to have included a weekend stay at the Ritz (booked in advance using a fictitious name of course) followed by the consumption of copious amounts of Champagne, Tia Maria and Vodka Martinis, whilst luxuriating in Badedas bubble-baths.
+The daytime hours were spent shopping for trinkets and clothes in Bond Street (a Hermès scarf and Gucci bag for the lady, a heavily-beaded patchwork waistcoat from Mr Fish for the Gentleman), and a quick trip to the Kensington Antique market resulting in the purchase of matching pink crushed velvet trouser suits which they would never wear―but couldn't resist nonetheless.
+Over the weekend, other pursuits involved browsing in the Gentleman's favourite salacious bookshop in Soho, tickets to see the musical Hair, next stop―some light gambling and later, fine dining and dancing at Annabel's in Berkeley Square.
+Of course, all of this activity is punctuated with the obligatory phone calls to their 'nearest and dearest' before the return back home on Monday, but in spite of these necessary 'interruptions', they still manage to fit in a last minute shopping spree to pick up some 'tokens of affection' for each other as a memento of the weekend before they go their separate way.
+It's quite an intimately detailed article, obviously based on the experiences of someone that the author knew 'well'...and it's an interesting lament for times past, but personally speaking, apart from the account of the visit to Mr Fish and the Kensington Antique Market, I was far more taken with the fantastic accompanying illustrations by Graham Percy.

 DOING IT IN STYLE